|Guide||♦||21 Triplogs||Active Topic|

 The trail from Dan Saddle heads west along an old 4WD road that is now more of a wide trail than a road.
-For the first miles the road just drops steadily 800 feet and then for the last quarter mile to the Hartman Mine the trail does a couple of switchbacks, dropping another 300 feet.
-A steep trail but I didn’t find it overly difficult ( of course I was going down ).
-Just after the switchbacks, on the south side of the trail, is a shack that actually looks like it is still used occasionally complete with folding chairs and a barbecue grill.
+For the first miles, the road drops steadily 800 feet, and then for the last quarter mile to the Hartman Mine, the trail does a couple of switchbacks, dropping another 300 feet.
+It was a steep trail, but I didn’t find it overly difficult ( of course, I was going down ).
+Just after the switchbacks, on the south side of the trail, is a shack that looks like it is still used occasionally, complete with folding chairs and a barbecue grill.
 Not sure if this is the location of Catalina Camp or just the Hartman mine.
 I was not able to get inside the shack because the door was locked when I was there.
 I have heard other people have been able to go inside.
-There is a mine just to the north of the shack and lots of old Equipment scattered about.
-I looked on line under Hartman Mine and Catalina Camp and there is a lot of history about this area, stories about Gold, lost mines, names like Buffalo Bill and rare valuable stones with names like the Cody Stone.
+There is a mine just to the north of the shack and lots of old Equipment scattered.
+I looked online under Hartman Mine and Catalina Camp, and there is a lot of history about this area, stories about Gold, lost mines, names like Buffalo Bill, and rare, valuable stones with names like the Cody Stone.
 Not enough time or space to go into it here, but worth looking up before visiting this area.

-Since this trail does not have a trailhead that can be reached by a vehicle it is typically done in conjunction with the Oracle Ridge trail or the Canada Del Oro trail and is just one trail in a string of trails and not a destination.
-The exception would be those who are interested in the Catalina Camp area for its mining history and want to visit it.
-If the later is the case, I would recommend the Red Ridge Trail because it is the shortest route.
-Whatever your reason it is a great trail.
+Since this trail does not have a trailhead that can be reached by a vehicle, it is typically done in conjunction with the Oracle Ridge trail or the Canada Del Oro trail and is just one trail in a string of trails and not a destination.
+The exception would be those interested in the Catalina Camp area for its mining history and want to visit it.
+If the latter is the case, I would recommend the Red Ridge Trail because it is the shortest route.
+Whatever your reason, it is a great trail.

 This hike is listed as One-Way.